Skip to main content

 Tax residents in Spain with income from Switzerland

-(The content of this document is merely informative and has been prepared for informative purposes.
-For more information, you can consult directly the Personal Income Tax Law and the Spanish-Swiss Convention to avoid double taxation).
+(The content of this document is for informational purposes only and has been prepared for educational purposes only.
+For further information, please consult the Personal Income Tax Law and the Spanish-Swiss Agreement to avoid double taxation.

 I.- Tax residence